 Franco Bruni is ISPI Vice President and Co-Head, Centre on Europe and Global Governance.
 He is Professor Emeritus in the Department of Economics of Bocconi University.
 Italian member of the European Shadow Financial Regulatory Committee, he has co-chaired the task force International Financial Architecture in the T20 since 2018.
 He has been Vice President and President of the SociétéEuropéenne de RecherchesFinancières.
 Holds degrees from Bocconi and MIT.
 He has been visiting professor in several international universities, including NYU, Fudan and, Getulio Vargas.
 He authored many publications in the fields of Macroeconomics, European Economics, International Banking and Finance.
 He has been an independent member of the Board of Saipem(1998-2005), UnicreditBancaMobiliare (2000-2007), Pirelli (2005-2014), Mediaset (2015-18).

-Francesco Profumo is Chairman of Fondazione Compagnia di San Paolo, Chairman of ACRI – Associazione di Fondazioni e di Casse di Risparmio SpA, Chairman of Fondazione Bruno Kessler (Trento), President of Business School ESCP – Campus of Turin, and President of Collège des Ingénieurs – Campus of Turin.
+Francesco Profumo is President of Fondazione Compagnia di San Paolo, Chairman of ACRI – Associazione di Fondazioni e di Casse di Risparmio SpA, Chairman of Fondazione Bruno Kessler (Trento), President of Business School ESCP – Campus of Turin, and President of Collège des Ingénieurs – Campus of Turin.

 Professor of Electrical Machines of the Polytechnic Turin, he formerly held the position of Dean of Engineering at the Polytechnic Turin, and Rector of the Polytechnic Turin.
 Profumo was formerly President of the National Research Council, and Minister of Education, University and Research.
 He also performed is duties as Chairman of Iren SpA, and Chairman of Inwit SpA.